WGRR: Past personalities

 The original WGRR lineup was Kenny Matthews (morning drive), Tony Michaels and Gina Ruffin Moore (news), Antonia "Mighty Toni" Mason (traffic) Steven Allan (program director and middays), Johnny Hall (production director and afternoons), Martin "Marty With The Party" Thompson (assistant program director and evenings), with Ronnie "Rockin' Ron" Schumacher (nights), and Kimberly "Slim Kim" Carson (overnights).

 For weekends WGRR adopted the Hot Wax Weekend concept by adding legendary WSAI disc jockeys from the 1960s: Dusty Rhodes, Ted McAllister and Jack Stahl.
 Also in the original WGRR lineup was Daniel "Dangerous Dan" Allen (Saturday Night Dial-A-Hit), with Tommy "Super Tom" Schroeder who worked overnight weekends like Saturday mornings and Sunday afternoons, and longtime "Oldies" jock himself J.D.
 Hughes who stayed at WGRR after its transformation from CHUrban WBLZ.

 WGRR had been home to Jim "The Music Professor" Labarbara, voted by his peers as one of the Top 40 radio personalities of all time.
 Jim is also a member of the Rock Jock Hall of Fame and was inducted into the Ohio Radio/Television Broadcasters Hall of Fame.
 He was replaced in early 2007 by program director Keith Mitchell, formerly PD of WMOJ-FM (Mojo 94.9).

 Current personalities

-The current lineup at WGRR consists of Chris O'Brien and Janeen Coyle ("Married with Microphones") in morning drive time, with news and traffic from Angie Irick.
-Middays feature Rockin' Ron Schumacher, Keith Mitchell in afternoons and Steve Mann heard in the evening.
+The current lineup at WGRR consists of Jim Day (mornings).
+Middays feature Rockin' Ron Schumacher.
+Keith Mitchell hosts afternoons and Steve Mann is heard in the evening.
 "Classic American Top 40 with Casey Kasem" airs on weekends.